kisom/clj_web_service/README.md

 # web_service

-A website written in noir.
+A simple illustration of set theory in action, using a web API as the medium.

 ## Usage